jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 Note that the request to `www-notls.imaal.byu.edu:5599` is included here and in later tests only to test that your proxy server can properly parse the non-default HTTP port.
-However, that particular server and port will not be part of tests that require your proxy server to actually connect to a Web server because there is no Web server listening there.
+However, that particular server and port will not be part of tests that require your proxy server to actually connect to an HTTP server because there is no HTTP server listening there.

 Your proxy server (i.e., in `handle_client()`) should indicate that it has received the client request by printing out the appropriate parts of the